Can I Get a DOT Physical in Any State?

 Will I Need To Have a New DOT Physical When Starting a New Job?

-The Department of Transportation will recognize your valid medical card no matter where you are in the country, as long as it is up to date.
-You can use this same card even if you switch jobs, so there's no need to get a new one.
+The Department of Transportation will recognize your valid medical card no matter where you are in the country, as long as it is current.
+You can use this same card even if you switch jobs, so getting a new one is unnecessary.
 This uniformity makes the process easier for everyone involved.
 So, rest assured that your medical certification remains valid and in good standing regardless of where you work.
-Also visit the link.
+Also, visit the link.

-Many drivers find that their new employer requires they obtain a physical examination by a medical examiner.
+Many drivers find that their new employer requires them to obtain a physical examination by a medical examiner.
 Some companies have a policy of requiring all new drivers to get a fresh physical before they start working with them, and the company will typically cover the cost.
-It is important to note, however, that this could be an additional expense when changing employers.
+However, it is essential to note that this could be an additional expense when changing employers.

 More Information About Receiving a DOT Physical When Starting a New Job

-It may also be necessary for drivers who are transferring between companies to obtain paperwork from their previous employer confirming their past medical status in order for the new company to accept them as an employee.
-Be sure to check with your former employer if this is required prior to transitioning jobs.
+It may also be necessary for drivers who are transferring between companies to obtain paperwork from their previous employer confirming their past medical status for the new company to accept them as an employee.
+Check with your former employer if this is required before transitioning jobs.
 Visit DOT Authority

 The DOT physical may be a new experience right now, but it will become part of the routine after a few years.
 With no internal policies in place from your employer, you can get your physical with any Certified Medical Examiner within the country if you need one.
 If you have questions about what to expect during the exam or whether you'll pass, our DOT physical guides and articles are an excellent resource to check out for more information.